Reading time: 3 min

 Gingivitis is common and pregnant women are also affected.
 About half of all women suffer from so-called pregnancy gingivitis during pregnancy.
 1 Find out here how to recognize the signs of pregnancy gingivitis and how to prevent gingivitis during pregnancy with conscientious oral hygiene.

 If you're pregnant, your gums are reddened and swollen, and bleed lightly when brushing your teeth, you may have pregnancy gingivitis.
 During pregnancy, the hormonal balance changes; the vessels dilate and bleeding gums can then occur more easily.
 In addition, you may feel pain when chewing.
 The hormone change also changes the surface of the oral mucosa, which favors the accumulation of bacterial plaque and can cause problems in the oral cavity.
+Because untreated gum inflammation during pregnancy poses a significantly increased risk of premature birth or low birth weight, you should see your dentist immediately if you are affected.
+This one will treat the inflammation appropriately and you won't have to worry about your baby's health.

 Pregnancy and gingivitis are often accompanied.
 Therefore, it is important to know how to optimally care for your mouth during this time.
 These tips will help you prevent pregnancy gingivitis: